 - a.
 Any employee who feels aggrieved must discuss the grievance with the employee's immediate supervisor within fourteen (14) days of the date on which the employee or the Union has learned or may reasonably have been expected to have learned of its cause.
 The employee may be accompanied by the steward or a Union representative, if the employee so desires. - b.
 For other than disciplinary actions the Union may also initiate a grievance at Step 1 in accordance with the above, and may initiate a class grievance at Step 1 when the grievance concerns the complaint of more than one employee in the office.
 If the Union initiates a grievance, the steward or Union representative is the only appropriate party to meet with the appropriate supervisor. - c.
 If no resolution is reached during such discussion, the supervisor shall promptly annotate a joint Step 1 grievance form, indicating briefly the issue and the date of the initial discussion, which constitutes the Step 1 filing date.
-The grievance will then be considered further by the installation head or designee and the steward or a union representative.
+The grievance will then be considered further by the installation head or designee and the steward or a Union representative. - d.
+The installation head or designee will meet with the steward or a Union representative at the local installation as expeditiously as possible to jointly develop the facts and the grievance file and to attempt to resolve the grievance.
+The parties shall cooperate fully in the effort to develop all necessary facts, including the exchange of copies of all relevant papers or documents in accordance with Article 31.
+In those cases involving discipline, the parties may mutually agree to jointly interview witnesses where desirable to assure full development of all facts and contentions.